Build yourself a Git

 4.1.3.
 Parent and Child commits

-Let’s look at two sheep commits:
+Let’s look at two sheep commit

 project/ $ sheep init